realworldocaml/book/en/classes.md

 ((typ ocaml)(name classes-async/shapes.ml)(part 10))
 ```

-Our `main` function creates a list of shapses to be displayed, and defines a
+Our `main` function creates a list of shapes to be displayed and defines a
 `repaint` function that actually draws them on the display.
-Then we open a
+We then open a
 graphical display and ask Async to run `repaint` at regular intervals.

 Finally, build the binary by linking against the `async_graphics` package,